danbugs/dancing_web/README.md

 ![getting-started-1](https://i.imgur.com/zGWqSow.png)

-For a more complex example, view the project in the `example/` folder of the repo!
+For more complex examples, view the project in the `examples/` folder of the repo!

 ## Appendix